napentathol/SodiumLabsPlugin/README.md

-# Fabric Example Mod
+# SodiumLabsPlugin

+This is a fabric mod for sodium labs' minecraft server.

+## Building

+run gradlew build

-## Setup
+## Installing

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Place jar file output of the gradle build in the mod/ folder

 ## License

-This template is available under the CC0 license.
+This template is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.